ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

     `@np.log1p(size_terms.get(df.alt_dest, df.purpose)) # sharrow: np.log1p(size_terms['sizearray'])`

-Here, `size_terms` is a DataFrameMatrix class instance, a special class written into ActivitySim to facilitate reading from a DataFrame as it it were a 2-d array.
+Here, `size_terms` is a DataFrameMatrix class instance, a special class written into ActivitySim to facilitate reading from a DataFrame as if it were a 2-d array.
 As it is a special purpose class written in Python, the numba compiler cannot handle it directly.
 Fortunately, sharrow provides an alternative: passing the size terms as a xarray `DataArray`.
 This has a slightly different interface, so the sharrow and legacy evaluation modes require different expressions.
 The switching expression is used to handle the DataFrameMatrix on the left (before "# sharrow:") and the DataArray on the right.

+### Optional Variables

+In some cases, a variable may be used where it is available, but is not strictly necessary for the model to run.
+For example, a model may have a reference to mode choice logsums, but the model can still run without them, if it is being used prior to when logsums are calculated.
+In this case, the variable can be accessed using the `get` method, which allows for a default value if the variable is not found.

+    `@df.get('mode_choice_logsum', 0)`

 ### Performance Considerations